-A 22- minute recorded training by Andy Scheer, a Medical Social Worker from a San Francisco clinic.
-This video provides frontline healthcare workers a brief, beginner-level introduction to the basics of HIV, linkage to care, and case management for people with HIV.
+This 22- minute video provides frontline healthcare workers a brief, beginner-level introduction to the basics of HIV, linkage to care, and case management for people with HIV.

 Health Insurance 101

-A 38-minute recorded training by Andy Scheer, a Medical Social Worker from a San Francisco clinic.
-This video provides a beginner-level overview of public and private health insurance options available to people with HIV, as well as eligibility and application changes due to COVID-19, for frontline healthcare/benefits workers.
-Much of the private insurance piece is focused on California, but the public options can apply to the rest of the United States.
+This 38-minute video provides a beginner-level overview of public and private health insurance options available to people with HIV, as well as eligibility and application changes due to COVID-19, for frontline healthcare/benefits workers.
+Much of the private insurance piece is focused on California, but the public options apply to the rest of the United States.

 Public Benefits Navigation for People with HIV